 54. Egg Yolk Paint

 Be warned: raw eggs can make you sick if ingested.
 The fresher the eggs, the safer you are from getting sick from them.
-That being said, check out this egg yolk paint craft.
+That being said, check out this egg yolk paint (link no longer available) craft.
 Paint pictures using egg yolks, perhaps leftover from your blown out eggs?

 55. Marshmallow Painting